enonic/old-xp-doc/doc/developer/schema/input-types.rst

   A regular expression that restricts the valid values for the input.
 Optional, if not set any text is a valid value.

 default
-  This element specifies default string value.
+  This element specifies a default string value for the TextLine.

 Time
 ----